OffCourse/public-badges/README.md

 When you have embedded the badge in your webpage, you are ready to apply for the zero-badge.

-You can call the api directly, or you can use out [graphql playground](https://ez41w8cz80.execute-api.us-east-1.amazonaws.com/dev/playground)
+You can call the api directly, or you can use our [graphql playground](https://ez41w8cz80.execute-api.us-east-1.amazonaws.com/dev/playground)

 #### Example Request